Locations:

 2. Load up on nutrient-rich, whole foods

-As time goes on, Dr. Cavanaugh explains, your diet may need to become more restrictive.
+As time goes on, Dr. Cavanaugh explains that your diet may need to become more restrictive.
 If you’re living with kidney failure or on dialysis, for example, you may benefit from the renal diet.
 But for many people, observing the golden rules works just fine.

-Of course, if you have diabetes — a common IgAN and C3G comorbidity — you’ll need to ensure you’re also eating to keep your sugar at an appropriate level, too.
-Other health conditions require adhering to specific eating patterns as well.
-So, make sure your provider knows all of the conditions you’re balancing.
+Of course, if you have diabetes — a common IgAN and C3G comorbidity — you’ll also need to ensure that you’re eating to keep your sugar at an appropriate level.
+Other health conditions require following specific eating patterns as well.
+So, make sure your provider knows all of the conditions that you’re balancing.
 They’ll be sure to tailor their dietary guidance to reflect your needs.

 Advertisement